Skip to main content

 STEP 13

-From this point, most of the work is done to present and share your plan, but we have one more step to go.
+From here most of the work is done to present and share your plan, but there is one step left.

 STEP 14

-Click Next Step > and proceed to Step 4.
+Click Next Step > to proceed to Step 4.

 Step 4 / Decorate your plan